pcc03/eS2S-Tutorial/install.md

   - Start Server Process
  	- Under your eS2S Conda Environment, run the code to start your server process
   	> ```bash
  	> cd "/path/to/your/Server"
-  	> ifconfig # check your IP address under en0 network interface
+	> #check your server's IP address
+  	> ifconfig
-  	> python server.py --host "your_ip_address" --port "port_number" # recommand to use the tested port number 5000
+	> # recommend to use the tested port number 5000
+  	> python server.py --host "your_ip_address" --port "port_number"
   	>```

 - APK (download from [this Link](https://mssn3.cs.purdue.edu/owncloud/index.php/s/USpvpHcQI20CJQO))